MaverickMayCode/wazuh-home-soc-lab/docs/incident-reports.md

 ## Analysis

-The SIEM did not identify the event which shows the importance of closely monitoring port access especially for endpoints that don't generate logs for such attacks.
+Wazuh did not identify the event which shows the importance of closely monitoring port access especially for endpoints that don't generate logs for such attacks.
 - Potential bad actors could use these open ports to attack the network and/or gain unrestricted access if not carefully monitored

 ## Conclusion